 In the Texas Interconnection, increasing demands from data centers, Bitcoin operations, and continued load growth in oil and gas producing regions all present expanding reliability considerations.
 Simultaneously, variable resources—primarily solar photovoltaics—continue to grow at an unprecedented pace, resulting in an increasing reliance on battery energy storage systems (BESSs) to close the gap between intermittent generation resources and growing demand.

-With these emerging challenges highlighted in the LTRA in mind, Texas RE will hold an Evolving Grid Workshop on July 16, 2025, to explore the reliability and security issues for the Texas Interconnection in 2034.
-The workshop will focus on the trends that will influence electric reliability and security over the next ten years and beyond.
+With these emerging challenges highlighted in the LTRA in mind, Texas RE held an Evolving Grid Workshop on July 16, 2025, to explore the reliability and security issues for the Texas Interconnection in 2034.
+The workshop focused on the trends that will influence electric reliability and security over the next ten years and beyond.
 These include the integration of large loads, the role of batteries on the system, and the various obstacles and innovations occurring in the transmission planning process.
 It also includes the evolving puzzle of securing such a dispersed and variable grid as new technologies like artificial intelligence increasingly come on the scene.

 Across North America, demand growth is now higher than at any point in the past two decades.
 The LTRA projects demand growth to increase across North America over the next ten years, particularly as large new commercial and industrial loads interconnect to the BPS.
 Texas RE’s Reliability Performance and Regional Risk Assessment also identified the disorganized integration of large loads as a specific risk for the Texas Interconnection for the first time.
 This panel will discuss the unique challenges presented by the rapid growth of these types of large loads, the implications to forecasting and planning, and proposed solutions to help maintain grid reliability.